 Taxis in Taganga, Santa Marta, Colombia

-Things to avoid and safety in Taganga
+Things to avoid in Taganga

 Drugs and prostitution top the list of things to avoid in Taganga.
 Like always whilst in Latin America it makes sense to stay clear of drugs for both safety, sustainability and ethical reasons.
 Remember the impact the production and sale of cocaine has on peoples lives.